 Dr. Joan Winter is a Certified Traditional Chinese Veterinary Medicine Practitioner in Mixed Animal Medicine and is recognized as a Fellow of the American Academy of Veterinary Acupuncture 2016.
 She integrates both Eastern and Western Veterinary Medicine in companion and sport horses, dogs and cats.
+Additionally, she is trained and certified in Honey Bee Medicine.
 She is a mobile veterinarian servicing Simi Valley, California and nearby areas.

 “As a veterinarian, I do all I can to provide the most advanced care through my knowledge of Western and Eastern Veterinary Medicine in both the equine and small animal fields.
 I believe in compassionate and thorough care of the whole body to treat not just the symptoms, but the underlying root of your pet’s medical issue.”